molgenis/molgenis-ui-form/README.md

 | validators | A list of functions which determine whether a field is valid on submit. |
 | options | An object containing options for select, radios, and checkboxes typed fields.
 See [examples](#multiple-option-fields-example)|

 Functions in any of the parameters mentioned above should accept a data object containing the data from the form.

+Functions should **always** return true or false.

 See the [field object examples](#example-field-object) for code examples.